yanglei99/kubernetes_ibmcloud/federation/README.md

 * Joining cluster name can not have `.` in the name.
 You can `kubeded join` a new cluster name, while using `--cluster-context` to point to the original context.
 * To clean up properly, you may need to issue `kubectl delete ns federation-system --context=` against all context involved in the federation
 * Investigate, ICP as Control Plane placement policy not working
-* Investigate, cross cluster DNS name not working
+* Investigate, cross cluster DNS name lookup not working